 We are taking advantage of our core strengths in lysosomal research to investigate the contribution of the endolysosomal network to various diseases, including certain inherited childhood disorders and, in particular, late-onset neurodegenerative conditions such as Parkinson’s Disease and Alzheimer’s Disease.

 The Centre’s multidisciplinary and interactive research specialises in neurobiology, preclinical models of neurological diseases, organelle biology, central nervous system therapeutics, mass spectrometry, and confocal microscopy, as well as genome editing and induced pluripotent stem cell (iPSC) technologies.

-Lead researcher: Professor Christopher Proud
+Professor Christopher Proud

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.